JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tips/see-changes-in-gutter/index.md

     codes in the gutter and click for more info.

 ---
+We've all been there.

 I’m working hard.
 Adds... edits... deletes.
-I go away then come back.
+You go away then come back.
 Uhhhhh, what was it that I did?

 Let the IDE’s gutter show you!
 Green shows additions, blue means changes, and the expando triangle means deletions.

-But wait, there’s more!
 Click to see an inline diff, and actions, such as rollback.
-All right there in your editor: no “losing your flow.”

 ## The Problem